-Moreover, the world's economy is globalizing at an unprecedented rate.
-In 2003, when Forbes published its inaugural Global 2000 list of largest companies, 43 were based in China/Hong Kong.
-In 2018, just 15 years later, that number had grown to 291.
-Meanwhile, the U.S.'s share of the global pie is shrinking.
+The U.S.'s share of the global pie is also shrinking.
 In 1960, U.S. GDP represented 40% of global GDP.
-By 2017, this country's share had shrunk to 24%, and it is projected to continue to decline.
+By 2020, this percentage has shrunk to about 18%.
 Many disruptive changes originate in the U.S. and the repercussions undoubtedly reverberate globally.
 However, over the last decade, the drivers of global growth have come from overseas.

 A global approach gives Baron Global Advantage Fund the flexibility to capture opportunities in the market wherever they might arise!
 In today's economy, opportunity is borderless.
 No country or region has a monopoly on good ideas or good entrepreneurs.
-We can invest in e-commerce and cloud services leader Amazon.com, Inc. in the U.S., e-commerce behemoth Alibaba Group Holding Limited in China, and argenx SE, a Dutch small-cap biotechnology pioneer.
+We can invest in e-commerce and cloud services leader Amazon.com, Inc. in the U.S., leading financial corporation Bajaj Finance Limited. in India, and argenx SE, a Dutch small-cap biotechnology pioneer.
 Because we are not restricted by geographic boundaries, we need not forego investments in these or any other stocks.
 Many of the businesses we invest in are also global, positioning themselves to take maximum advantage of global secular growth trends and the globalization of the world's economy.